Often we are asked to describe our large group Sunday worship gatherings at Williamsburg Christian Church.

 In the Confession & Proclamation we confess and proclaim the realties of our faith in Jesus as Lord and His in-breaking kingdom, as revealed to us through the Scriptures.
 If our hearts are open we can be formed by the confession and proclamation of these truths as we read Scripture aloud as one body, with one voice.

-In the time of Practicing the Presence of God Scripture is read aloud and we sit together in silence for few minutes.
+In the time we call Practicing the Presence of God Scripture is read aloud and we sit together in silence for few minutes.
 As our lives are filled with many “voices” seeking our attention and affection, this time of silence trains us to make room in our hurried hearts and anxious minds to hear and discern the Spirit’s voice.
 If God is present within and among us, and if we are willing to practice hospitality toward Him by making room for Him to speak, we believe He will do so as learn to be still and know that He is God.

 In the teaching, preaching, and public discussion of Scripture our imaginations are stirred to envision the world our trinitarian God is creating through Jesus our Lord, His intentions with it, and what it looks like to live as though Jesus is the Lord who is making all things new.
 Through the proclamation and discussion of Scripture we are reminded of our place within God’s work.
 Some Sundays we will preach.
 Some Sundays we will practice lectio devina.
 Some Sundays we will engage in open conversation.
 Some times we will do a mix of either.
 But each Sunday the Scriptures are engaged as God’s inspired witness of the Living Word that became flesh, King Jesus.
 This naturally leads us to His Table.